Nduese Essien

-Nduese Essien (born 2 February 1944) was a Nigerian National Assembly representative from Akwa Ibom state from 1999 to 2007, the position he held at the House of Representatives includes the leader of south-south parliamentary caucus and chairman of House committee on anti corruption, National Ethics and value under the late president Umaru Yar’Adua, and he later appointed him into the technical committee in the Niger Delta.
+Nduese Essien (born 2 February 1944) was a Nigerian National Assembly representative from Akwa Ibom state from 1999 to 2007, the position he held at the House of Representatives includes the leader of south-south parliamentary caucus and Chairman of House Committee on Anti-corruption, National Ethics and Values.
+He was later appointed by President Umaru Yar'Adua into the Technical Committee on the Niger Delta, where he worked with others to resolve the crisis in the oil-rich region.
 He was also appointed Federal Minister of Lands, Housing & Urban Development on 6 April 2010, when acting president Goodluck Jonathan announced his new cabinet.

-Early career
+Early life

-Essien was born on 2 February 1944 in Nta Isip-Ikot Ibiok, Eket Local Government Area of Akwa Ibom State.
+Essien was born on 2 February 1944 into the family of Elder Johnie Essien Etukudo of Nta Isip-Ikot Ibiok, Eket Local Government Area of Akwa Ibom State.